TheBlackCat-SWE/Despeect/README.md

 DeSpeect is a graphical user interface for Speect.
-Speect is a multilingual TTS(text-to-speech) system, initially developed by The Human Language Technologies group at the Meraka Institute, CSIR, South Africa.
+Speect is a multilingual TTS(text-to-speech) system, initially developed by The Human Language Technologies group at the Meraka Institute, CSIR, South Africa (more information [here](http://speect.sourceforge.net/index.html).
+DeSpeect requires the Speect version maintained and developed by [MIVOQ](https://www.mivoq.it/)(Github repository [here](https://github.com/mivoq/speect)).

 ## Requirements